sma9898/adult-language-learning-mtech-2024/README.md

 * What factors are most correlated with differences in test scores?
 * Is there a difference in scores across different genders?
 * Is there a difference in scores for those who speak more than one language, compared to those who are monolingual?
+* How can I use Python to gain insights into a dataset?

 ## Summary of Steps